xsuite/xsuite/docs/gettingstarted.rst

     import xobjects as xo
     context = xo.ContextCpu()

-Similarly to run on GPUs using cupy:
+Similarly to run on GPUs using cupy or pyopenl you can use one of the following:

 .. code-block:: python

     context = xo.ContextCupy()

-And to run on GPUs and CPUs using PyOpenCL:

 .. code-block:: python